RodrigoSousa497/HabitTracker/docs/US003/01.requirements_engineering/readme.md

-# US001 - Create a Habit
+# US003 - Edit a Habit

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a user, I want to create new habits so that I can track my progress and improve my routine.
+As a user, I want to edit exiting habits.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:**

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US005 - Create a database" as there must be a database to save the habit
+* There is a dependency on "US001 - Create a habit" as there must be a habit to edit it

 ### 1.5 Input and Output Data